-All students will be required to score an 80% or higher to qualify for a completion certificate.
+All students will be required to maintain an 80% or higher on quizzes and tests to qualify for a completion certificate.

 It is the aim of the faculty of Workshops for Warriors to foster a spirit of complete honesty and a high standard of integrity.
 You do not learn by having other students do your work or take your tests.
 Cheating in any form will not be tolerated and those who do so face serious consequences including possible expulsion from the program.